How To Use NFC On iPhone

 NFC is one of those terms that Apple brings up with every new iPhone.
 Yet, many users still have no clue what it means and how to use it.
 Nevertheless, the functionality can be explained quickly: NFC is a radio technology that enables data to be transmitted between devices over a short distance – a maximum of 1,6 in – and is therefore similar to the well-known Bluetooth technology.
 Since the successful exchange of data requires the immediate proximity of transmitter and receiver, NFC is particularly secure because it’s more difficult to spy out the device.

 Which iPhones are NFC-enabled?

-How does NFC work on the iPhone?
+How to use NFC on the iPhone

 Depending on the iPhone model, there are different ways to use the NFC function.
 Starting with iOS 14, the “NFC Tag Reader” function is available by default to all users who have at least an iPhone 7.
 So if you own an iPhone 7 or newer, you no longer need a third-party app to read NFC tags.
 You can turn this feature on by tapping the NFC button in the control center and hold your iPhone near an NFC tag to trigger an action.

 If the button is not visible on your screen, you may need to add it to the Control Center.
 Proceed as follows:

 - First open the Settings app on your iPhone.

 - Then select the option “Control Center”.